Get support from A&P

 Swedish working and salary conditions

-Working hours and rest periods are regulated by the Working Hours Act, which applies also to posted workers.
+The Working Hours Act regulates working hours and rest periods that applies also to posted workers.
 This Act defines the conditions of daily work, breaks and overtime hours.
 Nevertheless, collective agreements may derogate from the Act, even though certain minimum requirements on weekly rest, daily rest and total weekly working hours are mandatory.

 As for salary conditions, Sweden does not have a statutory minimum wage, therefore no special wage level automatically applies to posted employees in Sweden.
 Indeed, each sectorial collective agreement set out wage levels that should also apply to posted workers.